CenturyLinkCloud/PublicKB/Marketplace/Providers/CenturyLink Marketplace Provider Program Guide.md

 * The solution performs as advertised and described in the application.

-* The user guides and applicable documentation are simple to follow, accurate and publishable to the CenturyLink Cloud knowledge base.
+* The user guides and applicable documentation are simple to follow, accurate and publishable to the CenturyLink Cloud Knowledge Base.

 * The solution integrates seamlessly with the CenturyLink Cloud automation framework in a manner that achieves low time-to-value in a self-service model.